-On the southern side of Isabela, we enter Elizabeth Bay to explore a sprinkling of islets, a lagoon frequented by sea turtles, and surrounding red and black mangroves filled with birdlife.
+On the southern side of Isabela, we enter Elizabeth Bay to explore a sprinkling of islets, a lagoon frequented by sea turtles, and surrounding red and black mangroves.
 On a panga ride, search for resting and feeding sea turtles along with lava herons, Galapagos penguins, rays and flightless cormorants.
 In the afternoon, we sail farther west to Punta Moreno, home to several endemic species on the seemingly barren lava flows.
 The point is located between two volcanoes, Sierra Negra and Cerro Azul, and we step ashore to walk atop the hardened lava.
 At first glance, the corrugated rock landscape appears lifeless.
-However, the smooth, ropy black surface is dotted with numerous shallow lagoons harboring a wide variety of birdlife.
-Commonly seen species include flamingos, paint-billed crakes, white-cheeked pintails, herons and cormorants.
-We’ll also see endemic Galapagos flora taking root on this young, barren lava flow, including giant opuntia cactus, Palo Santo trees, carob trees
+However, the ropy and sometimes sharp black surface is dotted with numerous shallow lagoons harboring a wide variety of birdlife.
+Commonly seen species include flamingos, paint-billed crakes and white-cheeked pintails.
+We’ll also see endemic Galapagos flora taking root on this young, barren lava flow, including giant candelabra cactus, Palo Santo trees

 Day 7: Santa Cruz—Darwin Station / Natural Habitat's Tortoise Camp

 Late this afternoon, we ascend into the misty highlands of Santa Cruz to arrive at NHA's exclusive Tortoise Camp, where we’ll spend the night.
 Our private camp, which offers safari-style tents and treehouses with distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
 While our accommodations are rustic, the proximity they offer to wild tortoises is second to none.
 We'll have a chance to view these ancient, amiable creatures in their natural setting—and they often amble right into camp.
-Nearby, we can also explore a network of subterranean lava tubes and caverns.
+Nearby, we can also explore the subterranean lava tubes and caverns.
 Please note: At times, the camp may be closed due to poor weather conditions.